Shefalir2000/image_classifier_cli/README.md

 The function call you must use is ```pip install .```

 #### Testing
-When testing the predict and train commands you should run the pytest command.
+When testing the predict and train commands you should run the ```pytest``` command.
 This command should be run from the top most directory.
-In the case of this CLI tool this pytest function should be run from the directory image_classifier_cli.
+In the case of this CLI tool this ```pytest``` should be run from the directory image_classifier_cli.

 ### Usage